-Social influence is the extent to which consumers perceive that important others, such as family and friends, would advocate using a certain technology (Venkatesh et al., 2012).
-Studies in India (Aggarwal et al., 2019) and Kenya (Opiyo, 2019) found that social influence is a significant predictor of behavioural intention: if people within their social circle install a solar panel, the consumer would be more likely to adopt the technology as well.
-In contrast, research done in Germany and the US found this independent variable to have a negligible effect on the intention to adopt (Schmitz, Díaz-Martín, & Yagüe Guillén, 2022).
+Social influence is the extent to which consumers perceive important others, such as family and friends, would advocate the use of a certain technology (Venkatesh et al., 2012).
+Studies in India (Aggarwal et al., 2019) and Kenya (Opiyo, 2019) found that social influence is a significant predictor of behavioral intention: if people within his social circle install a solar panel, the consumer would be more likely to adopt the technology as well.
+In contrast, research done in Germany and the US found this independent variable to have negligible effect on intention to adopt (Schmitz, Díaz-Martín, & Yagüe Guillén, 2022).

 These conflicting findings suggest cross-country differences in levels of collectivism, which would justify the need to replicate this research in Indonesia.
-To confirm the significance of social influence among Indonesian consumers, the authors hypothesize the following:
+To confirm the significance of social venue among Indonesian consumers, the authors hypothesize the following: